 - use of appropriate content types

-- CMS requirements, like links to other information and meta data
+- Content Management System requirements, like links to other information and metadata

-Often when a content designer is working on a specific subject you become fairly knowledgeable about the topic.
+Often when a content designer’s working on a specific subject, they become fairly knowledgeable about the topic.
 Sometimes that means jargon – specific terms about the subject that the average user may not understand – can slip through into the content.